KathyReid/buzzconf-2015-presentation/transcript.md

 Now, if you take a look at the next slide, you'll see the point I'm making by providing the quick history lesson.

 SLIDE: Comparison of environments

+Creation of new environments
+Environment physical space
+Equivalence of UAT / prod environments
+Ease of testing
+Ease of deployment
+Monitoring of environment
+Tear down of environment